NOVASWAY/Sethofficial2.0/README.md

 - **Log Aggregation**: Centralized log collection and analysis
 - **Audit Logging**: Security and compliance event logging

+## 🌐 Browser Access

+**This is a web application - no browser extension needed!**

+The Clinic Management System runs directly in your web browser.
+Simply:
+1. Open your browser (Chrome, Safari, Firefox, Edge, etc.)
+2. Navigate to your clinic URL
+3. Login and start using

+**No installation, no extension, just open and use!**

+---

 ## 📱 Mobile Support

 **Yes, the system works perfectly on mobile devices!**